Screen#

 clear row on screen – Clears a specified row of text.

-screen cursor column – Returns the column number where text will be printed.
+screen cursor column – Reports the column number where text will be printed.

-screen cursor row – Returns the row number where text will be printed.
+screen cursor row – Reports the row number where text will be printed.

 Settings – Change the appearance of text and graphics.